 So the answer is Yes, it’s a good steel for knives, and it’s very affordable(you get a little bit more for what you paid for).

 Best 4116 Knives- My top 2

 I really love this knife from Cold Stel, it’s a 4116 Stainless steel, with a 5-1/2” blade, it can be carried discreetly, how ? clipped to your boot and covered by your pants!
 It has a scandi ground which is great to resharpen.
 It’s an excellent tool for hunting, fishing, camping and all outdoor activities that include sharpness and corrosion resistance.

 This KA-Bar knife is one of my choices in the 4116 steel, if you’re a hunter, camper or exercise outdoor activities that require you a knife, and you’re looking for a 4116 knife steel, the KA-BAR 2-1232-1 is your choice, I still can’t understand why did KA-BAR name it after a number code (it might be related to some military codes, if you know the answer, please share with us in the comments), let’s go back to the knife: as you can see, it’s beautifully designed with a good looking sheath with a 4” blade.

 According to the chemical component and the hardness, The 4116 steel is close to the 400 series.
 It’s slightly better than the 420 and the 440 in edge retention, and they’re all very knowledgeable in the kitchen knife industry, thanks to there excellent corrosion resistance and their affordable price.

-I made a lot researches for the 4116 steel, and what I liked, is I always end up reading reviews having the same opinion as mine, which is the 4116 stainless steel is an excellent steel for its range, its has what it needs for low-end steel considering the following aspects; Cheap, tough, hard, edge retention, wear-resistance, and corrosion resistance.
+I have researched a great amount for the 4116 steel, and what I liked, is I always end up reading reviews having the same opinion as mine, which is the 4116 stainless steel is an excellent steel for its range.
+It has what it needs for low-end steel considering the following aspects; Cheap, tough, hard, edge retention, wear-resistance, and corrosion resistance.